 We estimate the effects of the introduction of a large cash transfer program on support for the ruling populist party in Poland.
 We exploit the variation at the municipal level in the annual cash transfer amount received per capita, and use a difference-in-differences research design to study the electoral effects of the transfer.
 Our results show that a cash transfer amount of \$100 per capita translated into an increase in the vote share for the ruling party of nearly two percentage points.
-We also find that these effects were largely due to the recruitment of previously non-voting individuals.
+One-third of additional votes came from new voters coming off the sidelines, and the remaining electoral gains were due to voters who had previously voted for other parties.
+The effects of the program are persistent, as we see no decrease in the magnitude of effects seven years after the introduction.